flavorly/vanilla-components/CONTRIBUTING.md

 1. Run `pnpm install` in `vanilla-components`'s root folder

-2. Run `pnpm build` or `pnpm docs:dev` to build the library for the first time
+2. Run `pnpm -r build` or `pnpm docs:dev` to build the library for the first time

 3. Run `pnpm docs:dev` to run the Vitepress instance and check the documentation and toy around with the components